 When most investors think of Canadian stocks, they think of either financial, material, or oil and gas plays.

 It’s also why our index tends to underperform our US counterparts.
-The vast majority of these companies are either in mature, slow growth sectors or are very cyclical, resulting in inconsistent returns.
+The vast majority of these companies are either in mature, slow-growth sectors or are very cyclical, resulting in inconsistent returns and price volatility.

-In this article, I’m going to dive in to a few options that are without question cyclical, but are also some of the strongest companies in the oil and gas sector today, and that is 2 key natural gas players here in Canada.
+In this article, I’m going to dive into a few options that are without question cyclical but are also some of the strongest companies in the oil and gas sector today, that being 3 key natural gas players here in Canada.

 The top Canadian natural gas stocks to buy today